 Results are similar for patients with chronic conditions.
 For example, diabetic patients who report better communication and overall experience with their providers also have better blood sugar control and fewer functional limitations, according to a study published in the Journal of General Internal Medicine.

 Better patient communication yields better experiences

 A 2021 healthcare consumer study highlights the need for healthcare organizations to create and implement effective processes designed to improve patient experience.
-One particular area ripe for enhancement is the patient-provider communications.
+One particular area ripe for enhancement is patient-provider communications.

-Healthcare organizations must build and use communication protocols where healthcare consumers “feel listened to and communicated with effectively.
+Healthcare organizations must build and use communication protocols where healthcare consumers “feel listened to and communicated with effectively.”

-“If I hadn’t texted my doctor and received treatment immediately, I could have a permanent nerve damage and a lifelong facial deformity,” she says.
+“If I hadn’t texted my doctor and received treatment immediately, I could have had permanent nerve damage and a lifelong facial deformity,” she says.
 “Being able to reach my doctor quickly made all the difference.”